Arbitrarily Close: Motivation and goals

-As something of an overview, several of the ideas explored in this paper include precise versions of the following statements: \begin{itemize} \item Zero is arbitrarily close to the set of positive and the set of negative real numbers.
-See Lemma \ref{lem:zeroacl}. \item A sequential limit is arbitrarily close to its sequence.
-See Theorem \ref{thm:exercise0}. \item A closed set contains the points arbitrarily close to the set.
-See Definition \ref{def:closureclosed} and Theorem \ref{thm:closedopen}. \item A functional limit is arbitrarily close to the range of the function.
-See Theorem \ref{thm:threelimits}. \item A derivative is arbitrarily close to the set of difference quotients.
-See Corollary \ref{cor:derivatives}. \item An integral is arbitrarily close to the sets of upper and lower sums (which are more general than Darboux sums here).
-See Definition \ref{def:integrable} and Theorem \ref{thm:integrals}. \end{itemize}
+\begin{itemize} \item The supremum of a set of real numbers is the upper bound arbitrarily close to the set (Definition \ref{def:supremumacl}). \item Zero is the only real number arbitrarily close to the sets of positive and negative real numbers (Lemma \ref{lem:zeroacl}). \item A limit of a sequence is arbitrarily close to its sequence (Theorem \ref{thm:exercise0}).
+In fact, the precise connection between the concepts of limits for sequences and points arbitrarily close to the range of a sequence is quite deep and forms a foundation for many of the results presented in the book . \item A closed set comprises the points arbitrarily close to the set.
+See Definition \ref{def:closureclosed} and Theorem \ref{thm:closedopen}. \item A function preserves closeness at a point if and only if it is continuous at the point.
+See Definitions \ref{def:preservecloseness} and \ref{def:continuity} as well as Theorem \ref{thm:continuityequivalence}. \end{itemize}

+Further connections to arbitrarily close that are currently under development include: \begin{itemize} \item A limit of a function is arbitrarily close to the range of the function. \item A derivative is arbitrarily close to the set of difference quotients. \item An integral is arbitrarily close to sets of sums of areas of rectangles. \item In certain settings, a continuous function is arbitrarily close the set of polynomials. \item The sum of a series is arbitrarily close to the set of partial sums. \end{itemize}

+The setting is limited to Euclidean spaces $\R^m$ in general, and the real line $\R=\R^1$ when the restriction is warranted somehow.
+Results stated in terms of $\R^m$ hold for $\R$ (as well as complete metric spaces in most cases).
+The intuition of distance between points provided by metric spaces is at the heart of the concept of arbitrarily close, but the definition itself is topological in nature.
+See Definitions \ref{def:aclreal} and \ref{def:acl}.